-Fall is quickly approaching and the weather is perfect in Chicago!
-It’s that time to get your Fall Bucket List together.
+Fall is quickly approaching, and the weather is perfect in Chicago!
+It’s time to get your Fall Bucket List together.
 I always tell people September/early October is really the best time to visit if you’re from out of town!
 The weather is some of the best we have all year, not too hot or too cold.

 If you like any of these or go to any, tag me @thechicagogoodlife on Instagram!